sass/sass/proposal/more-math-functions.md

 * If the units of `$min`, `$number`, and `$max` are not compatible with each other, throw an error.
+* If some arguments have units and some do not, throw an error.
 * If `$min >= $max`, return `$min`.
 * If `$number <= $min`, return `$min`.
 * If `$number >= $max`, return `$max`.